Henry Waterson

 Emerson's lawyer checked the figures Waterson provided and discovered

-original suit to be dismissed because Emerson had an oral contract
+original suit to be dismissed because at the time the suit was filed Emerson had an oral contract

-with Miles Bracewell to give Bracewell a share of the profit.
+with Miles Bracewell to give Bracewell an unspecified share of the

-claim to the Emerson Phonograph Co. and the case was renewed.
+claim to the Emerson Phonograph Co. and the case was renewed.- Emerson's

 the case. |